Azure/iotc-explorer/README.md

 in your application using the `monitor-messages` command.
 This will start a watcher that will continuously output new messages as they come in.

-To watch all devices in your application, simply run:
+To watch all devices in your application, run the following command:

 ```
 iotc-explorer monitor-messages
 ```

-To watch a specific device, just add the device's id to the end of the command:
+To watch a specific device, just add the Device ID to the end of the command:

 ```
 iotc-explorer monitor-messages <your-device-id>